epics-docs/epics-docs/guides/IOCInit.rst

         EPICS_IOC_LOG_INET

 For an explanation of the EPICS_CA\_... and EPICS_CAS\_... variables see the EPICS Channel Access Reference Manual.
-For an explaination of the EPICS_IOC_LOG\_... variables see ”iocLogClient” on page `445 <IOCErrorLogging.html#x11-48000010.7.2>`__ of this manual.
+For an explanation of the EPICS_IOC_LOG\_... variables see ”iocLogClient” on page `445 <IOCErrorLogging.html#x11-48000010.7.2>`__ of this manual.
 EPICS_TS_NTP_INET is used only on vxWorks and RTEMS, where it sets the